electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* fixed up many older problems, yet ready for libp2p migration for communication over net
+* cleaned up yet inactivated parts: former ssh connection, state machine replacement
+* introducing a nice way to sync threads on startup by creating a channel, send its sender to main thread and block own thread until sender is sent back to self controlled receiver.
 * trying upx in CI builds again
-* migrated most native threads to async green threads, as also most dependant external crates use more general futures approach
+* migrated first too many native threads to async green threads, as also most dependant external crates use more general futures approach.
+It's yet a bit confusing and inconsistant but problem were rayon thread iterator and cursive as thread dependant.
+But I am about to like and understand async/await quite well, also the consequences for embedded development :grin:
 * bumped to Rust 2018 features async/await in net module using futures in few occasion, but will continue with that
 * version changes of different used crates
 * changed this README, to add version changes to *Changes*, re-ordered, and made [Goals](#goals) as a check list, bumped version to v